 Typically, two large eggs are considered one serving.
 However, this can depend on individual nutritional needs and dietary guidelines.

 In conclusion, the 2 eggs’ nutritional value is impressive, providing high-quality Protein, essential vitamins and minerals, and antioxidants.
-They are versatile and nutrient-rich food that can be included in a balanced diet.
+They are versatile and nutrient-rich foods that can be included in a balanced diet.

 While it’s true that eggs contain cholesterol, current research indicates that the cholesterol in eggs doesn’t have the same effect on blood cholesterol as trans and saturated fats do.
 Therefore, the nutrition of two eggs can substantially contribute to a healthy diet when consumed in moderation as part of a balanced diet rich in fruits, vegetables, whole grains, and lean protein sources.